25/05/2017, updated 15/06/2023

 Let's have a look at Chile.
 In this section, we will see where most expats live.
 This will allow you to get a better understanding of the different areas, and (hopefully) decide where in Chile you want to relocate.

-If you need help to decide or, if you have specific criteria and are looking for the perfect place, do not hesitate to contact us.
+If you need help to decide or, if you have specific criteria and are looking for the perfect place, do not hesitate to book a call with us.

 A few words about Chile

-The Chilean population (around 18 millions inhabitants) is mostly located in the metropolitan region around Santiago (40%), the regions of Valparaiso and Concepción (around 6-7% each).
+The country is very concentrated.
+The Chilean population (around 19 millions inhabitants) is mostly located in the metropolitan region around Santiago (40%), the regions of Valparaiso and Concepción (around 6-7% each).
 The remaining 50% are living in the rest of the country.

 In the table below, you can find the top 10 of the biggest cities in Chile.
 You can easily notice that the amount of population decreases really quickly.